ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/jumphost.md

 #### Use `ssh-copy-id`

-1. Login to IP Fabric CLI using `osadmin` account.
+1. Log in to the IP Fabric CLI using the `osadmin` account.

 2. Change to user `autoboss` by running `sudo su - autoboss`.